-Luke’s Place has just launched a new resource that guides women and workers on Ontario’s family court operations.
+Luke’s Place has updated our resource that guides women and workers on Ontario’s family court operations.
+Download the latest version of Family Court Operations now.

 In March 2020, family courts moved quickly and efficiently to ensure their operations were consistent with provincial public health protocols put in place to limit spread of the COVID-19 virus.
 During this process, many of those involved with the family court system – judges, lawyers, court staff and litigants – realized that some of the changes were long overdue and should be kept in place even after pandemic protocols were lifted.